omarryhan/spotilities/README.md

 1. Spotify OAuth2 client ID
 2. Google Analytics public ID (Optional, just remove mine if you don't want GA)
+3. Pixabay API key
+4. API key for Google's web fonts API.
+(Search for: https://www.googleapis.com/webfonts/v1/webfonts?) and replace the API key in the URL

 Then search for `SPOTIFY_CLIENT_ID` and `GA_TRACKING_ID` and replace the existing keys.